drkellon.com

 This course will take you through some very basic structure and function of the muscular and nervous systems, as well as diagnostic tests and their interpretation.
 Finally, specific disease states will be discussed.
 Actual case histories will be used to illustrate many points.

-As with all courses, a private Yahoo group will be set up for course participants, for the purpose of questions and discussions.
+As with all courses, a private io group is set up for course participants, for the purpose of questions and discussions.

 Click on the link below for more info: